-Students in FAP will work in pairs on a criminal appeal under the supervision of Clinical Assistant Professor Adam Stevenson.
-Appeals will be timed so that the transcripts begin arriving in the fall.
-Assuming that a case has merit, briefing in the Seventh Circuit will take place during the late fall and spring semesters.
-Please note that each student must make a 2-semester commitment, to ensure that he or she can take a case from start to finish.
+Students work in pairs on a criminal appeal under the supervision of Clinical Professor Adam Stevenson.
+Appeals are timed so that the transcripts begin arriving in the fall.
+Assuming that a case has merit, briefing in the Seventh Circuit takes place during the late fall and spring semesters.
+Please note that students must make a 2-semester commitment, to ensure they can take a case from start to finish.

 In the fall, students will take a 2-credit class entitled "Special Problems in Criminal Justice Administration: Federal Criminal Appeals," along with additional credits of clinical work.
 This class qualifies for the 60-credit rule.
 The class features weekly large group and small group discussion sections.
-In large group sessions, students will learn about federal appellate procedure, the ethics of appellate representation, issue spotting, and persuasion.
-At the same time, in the small groups and clinical components, students will be communicating with their appeal clients, reading transcripts, and researching and investigating their client’s cases.
+In large group sessions, students learn about federal appellate procedure, the ethics of appellate representation, issue spotting, and persuasion.
+At the same time, in the small groups and clinical components, students communicate with their clients, read transcripts, and research and investigate their client’s cases.

-During spring semester, students again take the seminar components, along with a clinical course for 1-3 credits.
-Credits are variable depending on how much work each student's appeal requires.
+During spring semester, students again take the seminar components, along with a clinical course for 1 to 3 credits.
+Credits vary, depending on how much work each appeal requires.
 There may be large group sessions during the spring, but most of the work will be on the appellate cases.

-If you are interested in the Federal Appeals Project opportunities in the Oxford Federal Project, please contact Clinical Assistant Professor Adam Stevenson in Room 4315E.
-You can reach Professor Stevenson by phone at 262-9233; or email at email@example.com.
+If you are interested in the Federal Appeals Project opportunities in the Oxford Federal Project, please contact Clinical Professor Adam Stevenson in Room 4315E.
+You can reach Professor Stevenson by phone at 608-262-9233; or email at email@example.com.